 Conquering Your Physical Environment

-Let’s start with the most obvious culprit: your primary workspace.
-You don’t need to get all Marie Kondo on your entire house right now.
-Just focus on creating a zone of clarity where you spend your most important, productive hours.
+Let’s start with the obvious: your primary workspace.
+You don’t need to go full Marie Kondo on your whole house.
+Focus on creating a zone of clarity where you spend your most important, productive hours.

-I live by a simple rule I’ve adapted over the years: everything needs a home.
-If an item doesn't have a specific, designated place to live, it’s not an "item"—it's clutter.
-This goes for everything from pens and notebooks to chargers and stray documents.
+I live by a simple rule: everything needs a home.
+If an item doesn’t have a designated place, it’s clutter.
+This goes for pens, notebooks, chargers, and stray documents.

 Taming Your Digital Chaos